LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/unit-testing-in-action.rst

 .. _export-set-up:

+..
+TODO: Replace this repl.it with a version that uses expectations

 Code along with us by forking `our repl.it starter code project <https://repl.it/@launchcode/isPalindrome-With-Tests-Starter>`_, which includes the above code in ``palindrome.js`` and the Jasmine test runner code in ``index.js``.
 Note that we have removed the ``console.log`` statements from the original code and exported the ``isPalindrome`` function:

 .. sourcecode:: js

    module.exports = isPalindrome;

+.. admonition:: Tip

-.. tip:: When creating a unit-tested project, *always* start by copying the Jasmine test runner code into ``index.js`` and putting the code you want to test in an appropriately named ``.js`` file.
+   When creating a unit-tested project, *always* start by copying the Jasmine test runner code into ``index.js`` and putting the code you want to test in an appropriately named ``.js`` file.

 You have become used to testing your code by running it and printing output with ``console.log``.
 When writing unit-tested code, we no longer need to take this approach.

+.. admonition:: Tip

-.. tip:: If you find yourself tempted to add a ``console.log`` statement to your code, write a unit test instead!
+   If you find yourself tempted to add a ``console.log`` statement to your code, write a unit test instead!
    You would mostly likely remove that ``console.log`` after getting your code to work, while the test will remain for you and other developers to use in the future.

 .. _set-up: